warox2526/warox2526.github.io/content/blog/senna/index.md

 <h6 class="post-subtitle">Project Details</h6>

 The Senna story was an opportunity to move one of our most well established character arcs forward with the release of Lucian’s wife Senna.
-This was a larger more story focused campaign than we would typically do for a single champion release, but it was something I fought for as I knew this was an important moment for players to experience the return of Lucian’s wife alongside him.
+This was a larger more story focused campaign than we would typically do for a single champion release, but it was something I pushed for as I knew this was an important moment for players to experience the return of Lucian’s wife alongside him.
 I was creative director for the overall story campaign and co-wrote/director the animated portions.

 **Part 1:**  [Redeemed](https://universe.leagueoflegends.com/en_US/story/redeemed) by Phillip Vargas